Implementation

 </button>

-file (create if you haven’t done so) that takes in your database URI and user table name
+1. In your .env file (create if you haven’t done so) that takes in your database URI and user table name

 // Paste if using native authentication with a PostgreSQL database